 You can get even more from ScriptRunner if you are familiar with Groovy scripting and JQL, but no-code customisations, built-in scripts, and a huge library of templated scripts make it easy even for beginners to get comfortable with code and unleash their imaginations with ScriptRunner.

-Pro tip from the ScriptRunner team: to boost your automation capabilities.
+Pro tip from the ScriptRunner team: Use Scripted Fields to boost your automation capabilities.
 It allows you to automatically combine, calculate and consolidate information from multiple sources giving you more hands-off time to focus on work that really matters.

 Find out more about ScriptRunner for Jira here.

-Get ready for Jira Cloud - or Data Center
+Best practice 3: Get ready for Jira cloud - or Data Center

 Many organisations are busy preparing for a new platform, or may have already made the switch.
-Atlassian no longer sells Jira Server licenses and as of February 2024, Server customers will no longer have access to maintenance and support.
-For many, this has triggered a move from Server to either Data Center or Cloud - but this can be a time-consuming and challenging process.
+Atlassian no longer sells Jira Server licences and as of February 2024, Server customers will no longer have access to maintenance and support.
+For many, this has triggered a move from Server to either Data Center or cloud - but this can be a time-consuming and challenging process.

-Migrating to Jira Cloud or Data Center can raise questions for admins, such as whether add-on tools will be supported on the new platform.
-We’re seeing a raft of Cloud versions of longstanding apps emerging onto the market, including the newly released Project Configurator for Jira Cloud, which should make the transition easier.
-However, the decision to migrate should not be taken lightly, and teams would be wise to consider all options before taking the plunge.
+Migrating to Jira cloud or Data Center can raise questions for admins, such as whether add-on tools will be supported on the new platform.
+We’re seeing a raft of cloud versions of longstanding apps emerging onto the market, and at Adaptavist we've recently developed a migration hub to help Jira and Confluence users understand more about migrating plugins to Data Center or the cloud.

 Whether you’re about to embark on a migration or are just starting to think about moving on from Server, we recommend doing your research and seeking support to help make this as smooth as possible.
-Check out our guide to migrating from Atlassian Server here or find out how Project Configurator can help you on your migration journey.
+Check out our guide to migrating from Atlassian Server here.

-Make ongoing education a priority for yourself and your team
+Best practice 4: Make Jira training a priority for yourself and your team

 Because Jira is constantly being updated, so too should your knowledge base.
 Make ongoing education a priority, both for yourself as a Jira admin and for your team of Jira users.

-There are some great resources to help you and your team stay up to date with the latest Jira best practices, including the Atlassian Community forum and the Atlassian Ecosystem podcast.
-For ongoing training, Learn for Jira can be rolled out across your team to allow them to learn Jira in Jira.
+There are some great resources to help you and your team stay up to date with the latest Jira best practices, including the Atlassian Community forum and the Atlassian ecosystem podcast.
 By equipping your team with the tools to keep their Jira knowledge up to date, you’ll help them become more efficient and save yourself time.

-Pro tip from the Learn for Jira team: Make training short, sharp and achievable.
+Pro tip: Make training short, sharp and achievable.
 Teams respond better to hands-on training that they can access in their own time, and this is even more valuable when working remotely.
 Seek out virtual education opportunities to help encourage your team to do more in Jira.

-That’s just the tip of the iceberg when it comes to Jira tips and tricks.
-Stay tuned to the Adaptavist blog for more insights and updates, or watch our recent webinar on Jira time-saving tips to become even more efficient.
+That’s just the tip of the iceberg when it comes to Jira best practices.
+For more insights, check out our blog on the benefits of remote Jira training, or watch our recent webinar on Jira time-saving tips to become even more efficient.